noajam/noajam.github.io/_posts/2024-01-21-examples-of-computational-design.md

 ## Engineering: Airplanes, Jets, and Rockets

 With this example, I'm definitely being more general, but I did find a "spaceship" to show for reference.
 Although initial conceptions of airplanes in the 20th century were designed through a mix of theory and empirical studies, modern aerospace engineering has definitely reached a point where extensive computation can be valuable.
 Modern aircraft designs are likely passed through fluid dynamic simulations to determine optimal structures for increasing lift and thrust.
-Spaceflight is even a step above, and some rather eccentric designs such as the SpaceShip III from Virgin Galactic have emerged as a result, and I believe that these were vetted against a large number of computer simulations beforehand, resulting in the computational design you see now.
+Spaceflight is even a step above, and some rather eccentric designs such as the SpaceShip III from Virgin Galactic have emerged as a result, and I believe that these were vetted against many computer simulations beforehand, resulting in the computational design you see now.

 <figure class="align-center">
   <a href="https://www.astronomy.com/space-exploration/virgin-galactics-spaceship-iii-a-more-durable-spaceplane/">